yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dashboard-view.markdown

 Click the _Events_ tag to view the bottom panel of the web dashboard, to view the events time line.
 The events time-line shows the deployment life cycle of all the processing units.
-To filter by application, the events time line is also available in the Application tab. (see [Application View#Events time-line (per application)])
+To filter by application, the events time line is also available in the Application tab. (see depanlinkApplication View#Events time-line (per application)tengahlink./application-view.html#Events time-line (per application)belakanglink)

 ### Life-cycle success events for each instance: